 - No gaping holes

 - No metal cutting or bashing

 - All functions work perfectly including reverse lockout, reverse sensor, and neutral sensor

-- All the standard interior trim fits like factory
+- All standard interior trims, boots, and noise+heat insulations fits like factory

 R33GCK-Factory installed: perfect shifter position in S13

 ELEPHANT IN THE ROOM